developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-client-applications.md

      + If your Dremio cluster does not use SSL: `http://<dremio-host>:9047`
      + If your Dremio cluster does use SSL: `https://<dremio-host>:9047`
 7. (Optional) If your Dremio cluster is configured for secure connections, select the **Require SSL** option.
 8. (Optional for Tableau 2025.1+) If you are using the Arrow Flight SQL JDBC driver, in the **Advanced** tab, select the **Use Arrow Flight SQL Driver (preview)** option.
-Ensure that you have the Arrow Flight SQL JDBC driver [downloaded](#arrow-flight-sql-jdbc-driver).
+Ensure that you have the Arrow Flight SQL JDBC driver downloaded.
 9. (Optional) In the **Advanced** tab, specify the **Engine**, **Queue**, and **Tag**.
 For information about how these values are used, see [Workload Management](/current/admin/workloads/workload-management/).
 10. Click **Sign In**.

-### Creating a Live Connection to a Dataset from Dremio[​](#creating-a-live-connection-to-a-dataset-from-dremio "Direct link to Creating a Live Connection to a Dataset from Dremio")
+### Creating a Live Connection to a Dataset from Dremio

 You can generate a Tableau Datasource (`.tds`) file that represents a live connection to a dataset that is in Dremio.
 No actual data is stored in this file, and you can think of it as a shortcut to a Tableau session with a preconfigured view of your data.

 note

 * The `.tds` file download option must be enabled for users to have access to this feature.
-To enable this feature, see [Enabling the .tds file download](#enabling-the-tds-file-download-in-the-dremio-console).
+To enable this feature, see Enabling the .tds file download.

 To download a `.tds` file: